yCodeTech/auto-comment-blocks/README.md

 Please create an issue in the [repository](https://github.com/kevinkyang/auto-comment-blocks/issues) if you find any bugs, or have questions or feature requests.

 ## Release Notes

+### 1.0.3
+- Added support for JavaScript and TypeScript multiline block comments - a pull request by a-stewart for the original plugin.
+Fixes issue #27.
+- Created a new language config file for Blade to use blade's comments as well as the multiline block comments
+- Updated various language config files to reflect a pull request by a-stewart for the original plugin.
+- Added support for protocol buffers - a pull request by jun-sheaf for the original plugin.
+- Added support for `//!` comments - a pull request by Lucretiel for the original plugin and fixes the issue #25
+- Added support for csharp (using the cpp config file) - Fixes the issue #41.
+- Updated the support for `/*! */` comments and including the `!` on every line.

 ### 1.0.2
 - Added support for PHP Blade.